-Cyanobacteria (blue green algae) have naturally been present in lakes for centuries.
+Cyanobacteria (blue green algae) are natually occuring in freshwater lakes, ponds, and surface waters.
 A combination of factors allow the algae to grow into blooms that can harmful to human and animal health and degrade our water quality:

 - Phosphorus and nitrogen inputs (nutrients) from the surrounding watershed fuel algal growth.

 - Hot, sunny, and calm weather creates ideal cyanobacteria growing conditions.

 - Nutrients originate in the watershed and have many sources.
 Reducing nutrients from the watershed is the only strategy we have to help limit our impact.

 What to look for:

 Use visual cues to identify harmful algae blooms.
-They can appear like pea soup, spilled paint, globs, and parallel streaks.
+They can appear like pea soup, spilled paint, globs, and parallel surface streaks.
 The color is typically blue-green to green to yellow, but can also be brown, red or purple.
 Visit the DEC photo gallery to learn more about identifying blooms.

 Some HABs are capable of producing toxins, called cyanotoxins, which can pose health risks to humans and animals through drinking water and recreational water exposure.
 Its important to remember: If you see bloom conditions, avoid it!
 Blooms can appear quickly in the lake when the conditions are just right.
 Cyanobacteria can move up and down the water column, and can be pushed by wave and wind action.
 Please use your visual indicators before recreating in the water – stay safe and avoid it.
 Be especially careful to scan the waterfront before pets and children enter the water!